A stopping rule for randomly sampling bipartite networks with fixed degree sequences: Background

 As more trades are performed, the distribution of $D$ changes.
 Specifically, because trade algorithms randomly sample from $\mathcal{B}$ \citep{carstens2015proof}, the distribution of $D$ converges on the distribution of distances $\mathcal{D}$ between the starting network and \textit{every} member of $\mathcal{B}$.
-This convergence is visible in figure \ref{fig:distance}, and in this small example can be verified because $\mathcal{D}$ is known: \{0,0.444,0.444,0.444,0.666\}.
+This convergence is visible in Figure \ref{fig:distance}, and in this small example can be verified because $\mathcal{D}$ is known: \{0,0.444,0.444,0.444,0.666\}.
 When the distribution of $D$ matches the distribution of $\mathcal{D}$, this suggests that the members of the sample are representative of, and thus a random sample from, $\mathcal{B}$.

 Typically $\mathcal{D}$ is unknown, so it is not possible to directly test whether the distribution of $D$ matches the distribution of $\mathcal{D}$.
 However, because $D$ converges on $\mathcal{D}$, it is only necessary to test when the distribution of $D$ has stabilized.
+There are many ways to test whether $D_t$ and $D_{t-1}$ were drawn from the same distribution.
+The Kolmogorov–Smirnov test \citep{kolmogorov1933sulla,smirnov1948table} is the most widely known such test.
+However, because this test lacks sensitivity in a range of cases, two other tests are more appropriate in this context.
+When the values in $D$ are unequally spaced (i.e., ordinal; as they are in the example illustrated in Figure \ref{fig:distance}), the Anderson-Darling (AD) test \citep{anderson1952asymptotic} is optimal \citep{dowd2020}.
+In contrast, when the values in $D$ are equally spaced (i.e., interval), the DTS test is optimal \citep{dowd2020}.

-A Kolmogorov–Smirnov (KS) test of the equality of distributions \citep{kolmogorov1933sulla,smirnov1948table} provides such a test when it is used to compare the distributions of $D_t$ and $D_{t-n}$.
-For example, the KS test reported in figure \ref{fig:distance}B ($KS = 0.175, p < 0.001$) shows that the distribution of $D$ after two trades is statistically significantly different from the distribution of $D$ after one trade; the distribution has not stabilized.
-In contrast, the KS test reported in figure \ref{fig:distance}D ($KS = 0.023, p = 0.954$) shows that the distribution of $D$ after ten trades is not statistically significantly different from the distribution of $D$ after five trade; after ten trades the distribution has stabilized.
-The stability of the distribution of $D_10$ suggests that the sample is random after 10 trades, which was confirmed directly using a $\chi^2$ test in figure \ref{fig:composition}D.
+The AD test reported in Figure \ref{fig:distance}B shows that the distribution of $D$ after two trades is statistically significantly different from the distribution of $D$ after one trade; the distribution has not stabilized.
+In contrast, the AD test reported in Figure \ref{fig:distance}D shows that the distribution of $D$ after ten trades is not statistically significantly different from the distribution of $D$ after five trades; after ten trades the distribution has stabilized.
+The stability of the distribution of $D_{10}$ suggests that the sample is random after 10 trades, which was confirmed directly by the $\chi^2$ test reported in Figure \ref{fig:composition}D.

 Therefore, \textit{I hypothesize that sampling bipartite networks with fixed degree sequences by performing trades until the distribution of $D_t$ is not statistically significantly different from the distribution of $D_{t-n}$ will ensure with high probability that the resulting sample is a random sample from $\mathcal{B}$}.